 We recommend: Tie Kuan Yin (iron goddess), a high mountain oolong comprised of high-grade unadulterated tea sourced from mountains in Fu Jian, China—and one of Aroma Tea Shop's best-selling teas.

 Asha Tea House

 Asha Tea House is a Berkeley favorite.
 'Asha' is Taiwanese for "someone who enjoys life," so taking a break here to enjoy traditional tea served hot, cold, and with or without boba seems like a logical decision.
-Make sure you check out their second location in downtown San Francisco. // 2086 University Ave.
-(Berkeley) & 17 Kearny St. (FiDi), ashateahouse.com
+Make sure you check out their second location in downtown SF. // 2086 University Ave.
+(Berkeley), and 17 Kearny St. (FiDi), ashateahouse.com

 Red Blossom Tea Company

 In the heart of Chinatown, Red Blossom Tea Company stocks rare teas and artisan teaware.
 The shop prides itself on educating its patrons.
 Like crops, teas are seasonal, and to ensure the best quality teas for their customers, Red Blossom Tea Company sources green, white, and oolong teas throughout the year from Fujian, Anhui, Zhejiang, and Taiwan. // 831 Grant Ave.
 (FiDi), redblossomtea.com